npm memo

 - complete rewrite of the cache system.

-is must be run before using npm 5. new commandnpm cache verify
+npm cache cleanis must be run before using npm 5. new commandnpm cache verify, new options to tweak cache behavior (--prefer-offline,--prefer-onlineand--offline), concurrent access support.

 v5.0.0 - blog.npmjs.org - 20170526